 But no, you can’t go digital-only and succeed.
-Even in the digital age of 2016, you would be well advised not to eschew traditional channels in your fundraising efforts.
+Even in the current digital age, you would be well advised not to eschew traditional channels in your fundraising efforts.

 Although it might appear to defy logic in a fast-moving, technology-driven world, our recent research in Australia shows that direct mail drives close to one in five people who choose to give online – in addition to all those donors who continue to give through the mail.

 If you think about it, this is logical: Not even five years ago, our mailboxes were filled with paper bills.
 Now those bills are in our inboxes.
 The mailbox has become a place for things more personal – letters, your latest purchases, and… messages from your charity.
 The diminishing mail in the mailbox (highlighted by Australia Post’s huge deficits in their letter division) has actually provided a unique opportunity for your direct mail to stand out.

 Don’t assume that online is going to become the only income channel for your organisation any time soon.
 Direct mail still drives people to give.
 They’ll just transact online rather than physically posting you their credit card details in the mail.

 If you consider your donor base, there will be some young advocates keen to be a part of pushing their favourite cause online who would never respond to a letter in the mail.
 But these 20-somethings aren’t your most committed donors.